rollingcomma/aws-lamp/docs/Glossary.md

 {:toc}

 ---
+**LAMP**
+LAMP is a popular web service stack.
+Each letter refers to one of its four original core components.
+L - the Linux operating system, A - Apache HTTP web server, M - MySQL database; P - PHP or python backend programming language.
+The modern LAMP structure has adopted to more technologies and no longer limited to the original components.

+**Ubuntu**
+Ubuntu, a Linux distribution based on Debian, is a free and open-source operating system.
+It has three official released editions, Desktop, Server, and Core.

 **AWS**
 AWS stands for Amazon Web Services, the cloud computing platform we will use for our LAMP stack.